guillaume-azarias/Fluorescence-Image-Calibration/README.md

 	- Generation of a stack containing the normalized data and cell coordinates

 - Two outputs:
-	- Composite stack containing the raw image containing in the red channel and cell segmentation results and in the green channel.
+	- Composite stack containing the raw image in the red channel and cell segmentation results and in the green channel.
 The pixel values are the same as the raw images, since the single-cell calibration will be processed later in Matlab.
 	- Stack of calibrated cells for data exploration.
 The pixel value is calibrated according to the lower and higher calibration points.
-In the shown example, a region of interest was drawn around a cell and the time course of the experiment could be shown using the Plot Z-axis profile in Fiji.
-The live function allowed to move the region of interest to rapidly show the specific time course of different cells.
+In the example below, a region of interest was drawn around a cell and the calibrated values could be shown over time using the Plot Z-axis profile in Fiji.
+The live function allowed to move the region of interest to rapidly analyse the specific time course of different cells.

 - Example:
 ![Composite Example](c_Calibration_and_Composite_example.jpeg)